 Everything is bigger in Texas, so the state decided that they would have three official state mammals.
 These include the longhorn, the armadillo, and the Mexican free-tailed bat.

-The longhorn was a symbol of the cattle drives in the late mid to late 1800s.
-There were an estimated ten million longhorns herded from Texas to the midwest and western states.
+The longhorn symbolized the cattle drives in the late mid to late 1800s.
+An estimated ten million longhorns were herded from Texas to the midwest and western states.
 They were almost bred to extinction, but some breeders managed to save the species.

-Ranches soon discovered how well-adapted the cattle are and are now a huge part of cattle ranching in Texas.
+Ranches soon discovered how well-adapted the cattle are and are now a massive part of cattle ranching in Texas.

 The nine-banded armadillo (Dasypus novemcinctus) was designated as the official state small mammal at the same time in 1995.
 The nine-banded armadillo was chosen, along with the longhorn, due to its “many remarkable and unique traits.”

-The House Concurrent Resolution goes on to say that “These traits parallel the attributes that distinguish a true Texan, such as a deep respect and need for the land, the ability to change and adapt, and a fierce undying love for freedom.”
+The House Concurrent Resolution says that “These traits parallel the attributes that distinguish a true Texan, such as a deep respect and need for the land, the ability to change and adapt, and a fierce undying love for freedom.”

 The Mexican free-tailed bat’s choice is due to Texas having some of the largest bat colonies on Earth.
-Bracken Cave, outside of San Antonio in Southern Comal County, has an estimated twenty million bats in the cave from March to October.
-This a fantastic spot if you want to see a huge flock of bats.
+Outside of San Antonio in Southern Comal County, Bracken Cave has an estimated twenty million bats in the cave from March to October.
+This is a fantastic spot to see a massive flock of bats.

 The state mammal choice was down to a statewide mock election in which hundreds of elementary students chose what they wanted the state mammal to be.